Effective date: January 1, 2026

 The following also applies to alternative resolution:

-• A party may request to engage in alternative resolution at any stage of the Formal Investigation Process and either Party may end alternative resolution and return to the Formal Investigation Process at any time before an agreement is reached.
+- A party may request to engage in alternative resolution at any time and are encouraged to do so as early as possible in the process; in addition, either Party may end alternative resolution and return to the formal investigation process at any time before an agreement is reached.

-Mediation and Restorative Justice.
-Mediation is a resolution option where a trained third-party facilitator assists the parties in reaching an agreement.
-One type of mediation is Restorative Justice.
-Restorative Justice allows Parties, with the guidance of a facilitator, to collectively identify and discuss issues, focus on the impacts that resulted from an incident, and develop their own solutions.
-Communications made during mediation are confidential, subject to ORS 36.220, and may not be used in any university process, including a hearing or appeal.
+Mediation and Restorative Justice: Mediation is a resolution option where a trained third-party facilitator assists the parties in reaching an agreement.
+One type of mediation is restorative justice.
+Restorative justice allows Parties, with the guidance of a facilitator, to collectively identify and discuss issues, focus on the impacts that resulted from an incident, and develop their own solutions.
+Communications made during mediation are confidential, subject to ORS 36.220, and may not be used in any University process, including a hearing or appeal.

-The investigation phase of the Formal Investigation Process begins when the University sends the Notice of Allegations and concludes within approximately twelve (12) weeks when the Parties receive the decision regarding whether the case will be resolved through an Administrative Disciplinary Process or through a hearing.
+The Formal Investigation Process begins when the University sends the Notice of Allegations and concludes within approximately twelve (12) weeks when the Parties receive the Final Investigation Report that includes the Decision-maker’s determination.

 Fact-Gathering

-The University will designate an Investigator who will be responsible for gathering information directly related to the allegations raised in the Formal Complaint.
-All information gathered by the Investigator is considered evidence.
-The Investigator will conduct a thorough fact-gathering investigation which includes interviewing the Parties and Witnesses and gathering other evidence.
-Both Parties may identify Witnesses they request to have interviewed and may suggest and provide documents, photographs, text message or social media communications, or other evidence.
-The investigator may also ask the Parties to provide evidence and information about Witnesses, and the Parties’ responses to such requests may become part of the Record.
-The fact-gathering portion of the investigation phase will conclude approximately thirty (30) days from the date of the Notice of Allegations.
+The University will designate an Investigator who will be responsible for gathering information related to the allegations raised in the Formal Complaint.
+Parties may identify Witnesses they request to have interviewed and may suggest and provide documents, photographs, text messages or social media communications, or other evidence.
+The Investigator may also ask the Parties to provide evidence and information about Witnesses, and the Parties’ responses to such requests may become part of the Record.

 Section IV: Hearing Process and Administrative Disciplinary Process

-The University will designate a Decision-maker who will be responsible for overseeing the hearing process and reaching a decision about responsibility for the alleged violations and, if applicable, the Action Plan.
-The Decision-maker will receive a copy of the Investigation Report.
+For Title IX Sexual Harassment Claims, Parties may challenge the information contained in the Final Investigation Report in a live hearing.
+The University will designate a separate Decision-maker who will be responsible for overseeing the hearing process and reaching a decision about responsibility for the alleged violations and, if applicable, the Action Plan.
+The Decision-maker will receive a copy of the Final Investigation Report.

-Pre-Hearing Submissions: Pre-hearing submissions are due ten (10) days after receipt of the Investigation Report.
-Pre-hearing submissions, include:
+Pre-Hearing Submissions: Pre-hearing submissions are due ten (10) days after receipt of the Final Investigation Report.
+Pre-hearing submissions include:

-2. A witness list containing the names of those Witnesses interviewed during the investigation phase whom the Party wishes to have participate in the hearing, and
+- A witness list containing the names of those Witnesses interviewed during the investigation phase whom the Party wishes to have participate in the hearing;

-3. Petitions a Party wishes to file before the start of the hearing.
+- Petitions a Party wishes to file before the start of the hearing; and

-4. Requests for an in-person hearing.
-A hearing will only be held in person with the agreement of both parties.
+- Requests for an in-person hearing.
+A hearing will only be held in person with the agreement of both Parties.

 Pre-Hearing Meeting: The Decision-maker may hold a pre-hearing meeting to discuss any issues that could help the hearing proceed more smoothly if discussed ahead of time.